Want to reupholster a piece of furniture that’s worn out? Here are tips to make the process easier.

 - Look at the back of the fabric swatch for its Weisenbeck rating.
-This rating is decided by abrasion resistance tests; machines rub the fabric and tracks the amount of rubs prior to the fabric being worn through.
+Abrasion resistance tests decide this rating; machines rub the fabric and track the amount of rubs prior to the fabric being worn through.
 Heavy-duty ratings translate to 30K double rubs.
 Weisenbeck ratings are most typically utilized for commercial fabrics.

 - Add contrast welt in order to define lines.
 It appears better on sculptural pieces.